Improve Listening Skills to Drive Better AR Recovery Rates

-Shores says in order to connect with consumers and excel in recovery, agents must learn to practice deep listening with consumers.
-Deep listening means an agent:
+Shores emphasizes that to connect with consumers and succeed in past due recovery, agents must practice deep listening:

 Building Empathy